AymanMak1/AymanMak1/Readme.md

 ## I'm a MSc Computer Science Student, FullStack Developer, Data Analyst/Scientist and UI/UX Designer

-- 🌱 I’m currently coding in Vue.js 3 + Vite
+- 🌱 I’m currently coding in Vue 3
 - 👯 Thirsty for learning more about the CS industry
 - 🥅 Goals: MSc Degree and Working with clients
 - ⚡ Fun fact: Looking forward to become a business owner in the forthcoming years.